LonghornRacingElectric/simulation_toolkit/README.md

 git config --global user.email "you@example.com"
 ```

+### Dependencies (OpenModelica):

+Go to the [OpenModelica Website](https://openmodelica.org/).
+Under "Download", pick your specified operating system.
+Installation varies across machines, but reach out to code owners if you run into any issues.
+Note that this process is easiest on Windows and probably most difficult on MacOS (need to install via a Docker container).

 ### Dependencies (docker):

 Docker isn't required to run workflows locally, but it is highly recommended.
 Docker containers give a unified runtime environment, making debugging easier with fewer runtime issues.